laminlabs/lamin-docs/docs/access.md

 #### Organization roles

 - **Admins:** Have complete access and control over all resources within the organization, including managing teams, instances, spaces, and organization settings.
-- **Managers:** Can manage teams, instances, and spaces but may have limitations on modifying organization-level settings.
+- **Managers:** Can manage teams, instances, and spaces but have limitations on modifying organization-level settings.
 - **Members:** Can be granted access to specific resources (teams, instances, spaces) based on assignments, and manage teams and spaces they are admins of.
 Default access might be limited.
 - **Guests:** Intended for external collaborators with limited access, typically restricted to specific instances or spaces they are explicitly invited to.